 Where hostile actors persist in making significant progress toward acquiring WMD, DoD will be prepared to undertake or support kinetic and non-kinetic actions to prevent such capabilities from being fully realized.
 DoD is postured to counter imminent WMD threats and maintains specialized plans and capabilities to isolate, intercept, seize, and secure lost or stolen items and manage CBRN threats from hostile or fragile States.
 DoD maintains the ability to conduct specialized pathway and WMD defeat missions.
 This involves developing and fielding tailored kinetic and non-kinetic capabilities to neutralize or destroy weapons and agents; delivery systems; and materials, facilities, and processes, including the functional or structural defeat of hardened targets.
 DoD also has the authority to work cooperatively with foreign partners to dismantle and dispose of CBRN weapons and materials.
-This includes deliberate technical infrastructure; the redirection of an actor's capabilities and expertise towards peaceful productive activities; and the establishment of monitoring regimes to ensure a WMD program is not reconstituted.
+This includes deliberate technical processes that reduce or dismantle production methods, materials, stockpiles, and technical infrastructure; the redirection of an actor's capabilities and expertise towards peaceful productive activities; and the establishment of monitoring regimes to ensure a WMD program is not reconstituted.